peterzieba/5Vpld/README.md

 Atmel Prochip is not free, however, you may be able to get a trial license from Microchip.
 It is nonetheless worth installing regardless because there are newer fitters for the ATF150x devices that can be extracted from this installation.
 These can be used with other workflows and so having these is pretty useful.
 The newer versions of the fitters should mention version 1918 (3-21-07) when invoked from a command line.

 ## Quartus (free) via POF2JED
-* It turns out that the Altera (Now Intel) <a href="https://www.intel.com/content/www/us/en/software-kit/711791/intel-quartus-ii-web-edition-design-software-version-13-0sp1-for-windows.html?">Quartus 13.0sp1</a> can be used to produce a .POF file targeting various EPM series CPLDs from Altera.
+* It turns out that the Altera (Now Intel) <a href="https://www.intel.com/content/www/us/en/software-kit/711791/intel-quartus-ii-web-edition-design-software-version-13-0sp1-for-windows.html?">Quartus 13.0sp1</a> can be used to produce a .POF file targeting various CPLD chips made by Altera in the MAX EPM3K/EPM7K series.
 * The resulting .POF file can be converted using a utility called <a href="http://ww1.microchip.com/downloads/archive/pof2jed.zip">POF2JED</a> from Atmel (Now Microchip).
 This is further detailed in <a href="http://ww1.microchip.com/downloads/en/AppNotes/DOC0916.PDF">this application note.
 * Important!: Newer versions will not work. v13.0sp1 last version that had support for the MAX EPM3K/EPM7K chips.
-Support for these chips has been removed from newer versions.
+Support for these chips has been removed from newer versions of Quartus.
 You MUST use the old version.

 ## Digital (Use schematics instead of logic equations / programming)
 "Digital is an easy-to-use digital logic designer and circuit simulator designed for educational purposes."
 This is an interesting option as one can create a schematic and have a .JED file generated for a GAL16V8 or GAL22V10.
 If one provides the fitters to Digital, it can produce .JED files for the ATF150x series as well.